Impact Furniture Logo

 When it comes to colours, embrace exuberance.
 Earthy natural tones for backdrop colours (browns, greys, greens) combined with zanier and brighter tones (oranges, purples, blues).
 You can introduce brighter tones very simply via curtains, rugs, throws or cushions – combine colourful patterned materials with natural hues!

 The contrast of old and new furniture, accessories, upholstery and more is where Bohemian culture really comes into its own.
-This means you can and should absolutely pair a bold black gloss sideboard (like the Nuvo) with a traditional wooden lamp and leather bound books, or a modern bedframe (like the Nepo) with an inherited eiderdown, Moroccan print cushions and emerald green wall.
+This means you can and should absolutely pair a bold black sideboard (like the Nuvo) with a traditional wooden lamp and leather bound books, or a modern storage bedframe (like the Nepo) with an inherited eiderdown, Moroccan print cushions and emerald green wall.

-Source your key item (generally this is the furniture!) then accessorise with charity shop bargains, and your existing favourite items.
+Source your key item (generally this is the Boho style furniture!) then accessorise with charity shop bargains, and your existing favourite items.
 Remember the only rule to Boho is the rule of cool – if you like it, its in.

-Boho Do’s (and Don’ts)
+Boho Style Do’s (and Don’ts)

 So now we have considered what Boho is (and isn’t) here are some Boho style Do’s and Don’ts